sandervandevelde/NonSDKAzureIoTClient/readme.md

 I personally recommend to use the Azure IoT Device SDKs if possible.

-These are production ready, production tested by many users and devices are resillient against many issues that can occur in the lifetime of an IoT device.
+These are production ready, production tested by many users and devices are resilient against many issues that can occur in the lifetime of an IoT device.

 ## Credits